GitTejas/Classic-Albums/README.md

 Join us and contribute to the ever-growing collection of beloved albums.
 Submit away and ignite conversations among fellow music aficionados!

 ## Functionality
-Album Submission: Are we missing any albums?
-Maybe you consider other albums even more classic than the ones we have up here!
-Let's see your musical taste.
-Remember music is subjective so we accept any and all musical bias here!
-Submit an album that YOU consider classic and lets share our tastes in music!
+Album Submission: Have we overlooked any albums?
+Perhaps you believe there are other albums even more deserving of the "classic" title than those currently featured here!
+We're eager to discover your musical preferences.
+Remember, music is subjective, so we welcome all musical biases.
+Share an album that YOU deem as classic, and let's celebrate our diverse tastes in music together!
+Submit now and let the music discussions begin!

-Filtering: Sort by album sales and if the album went diamond.
-Now you might have your favorite classic album, but has it gone diamond?
-Does it matter?
-This is where we love to discuss all these things!
+Filtering: Arrange albums by sales figures and diamond certifications.
+You might have a personal favorite classic album, but has it achieved diamond status?
+Does it hold significance for you?
+Here's where we delve into these discussions and more!
+Join us as we explore the intersection of album popularity and personal preference.
+Let's discuss!

-Navigation: Navigate this single page application with ease by using the navigation bar.
-This will route you to where you want to go on the page!
+Navigation: Seamlessly navigate through this single-page application using the convenient navigation bar.
+It's your gateway to effortlessly accessing different sections of the page.
+Let the navigation bar guide you to where you want to go with ease!

 ## Installation and Running the JSON Server
 To run the Classic Albums App. app, follow these steps: